suryasarkar2/tunematrix_flutter_app/README.md

 # Tunematrix

 A music grid instrument inspired by Tone matrix, a pentatonic step sequenzer which produces relaxing sonal patterns.
+### This is a beautiful looking app with smooth and beautiful animations.

 # Screenshots
 <p float="center">